TimonKnigge/julia-set-renderer/README.md

 `
 python julia.py z**2 - 0.7 + 0.27015j
 `
+(actually, I specified a few extra flags as not to generate an image that fills the entire screen, but the above command will give you the same image, just at a higher resolution)

 There are a lot of flags that allow you to customize the image, use `python julia.py -h` to find out more.